๐ง Learn Erlang

 - JSON and XML Parsing

-- Further Exercises
+- Conclusion + Exercises

-Networking and Web Development
+๐ Networking & Web Development

-- Building Network Servers and Clients
+- Network Servers & Clients

-- HTTP Programming with Inets
+- HTTP with Inets

-- Introducing Cowboy Web Server
+- Cowboy Web Server

-- Building RESTful APIs with Erlang
+- REST APIs in Erlang

-- Further Exercises
+- Conclusion + Exercises

 - Unit Testing with EUnit